 Failure to comply with state and local tax laws can result in fines and interest penalties.
-These may not catch up with homeowners in the short term, but the sharing economy is increasingly being placed under the proverbial microscope.
-It’s recommended that you address compliance before tax authorities address it for you.
+These may not catch up with you in the short term, but the sharing economy is under increased scrutiny, so it’s important to address compliance before tax authorities address it for you.

-Avalara has put together this guide to help you comply with Oregon short-term rental tax laws.
+Avalara MyLodgeTax has put together this guide to help you comply with Oregon short-term rental tax laws.
 For more information on the tax rates and jurisdictions that apply to your rental’s specific location, use our lodging tax lookup tool.

-Disclaimer: No short-term vacation rental tax guide is a substitute for professional tax advice.
-Consider it an asset to help you understand and prioritize your vacation rental questions and concerns.
+No short-term vacation rental tax guide is a substitute for professional tax advice.
+Consider this an asset to help you understand and prioritize your vacation rental questions and concerns.
 Questions pertaining to specific situations or out-of-the-ordinary conditions are best solved with a certified tax professional familiar with Oregon tax laws.

-When you start operating a short-term rental, you may not have experience with lodging taxes, but you are probably familiar with income tax.
+When you start operating a short-term rental, you might not have experience with lodging taxes, but you’re probably familiar with income tax.
 It’s important to understand the difference between the two.

-Income taxes are reported and paid annually to the federal and many state governments on “taxable” income, which is income after allowed expense deductions.
+Income tax is reported and paid annually to the federal government and many state governments on “taxable” income, which is income after allowed expense deductions.
 You pay this tax directly to the government.

-In contrast, a lodging tax on a short-term rental is a percentage of the cost of your guest’s stay that is added to the price of the bill.
-The guest pays the tax, but you are responsible for collecting the tax and paying it to the proper tax authority.
+Lodging tax on a short-term rental is a percentage of the cost of your guest’s stay that’s added to the price on the bill.
+The guest pays the tax, but you’re responsible for collecting and paying it to the proper tax authority.

-What is the definition of “short-term rental” in Oregon?
+What’s the definition of “short-term rental” in Oregon?

-Who is required to collect and file taxes on short-term rentals in Oregon?
+Who’s required to collect and file taxes on short-term rentals in Oregon?

 Location is key to compliance

 The location of your rental is a crucial piece of information for short-term rental tax compliance.
-Your address will determine which tax jurisdictions you are required to report to, which taxes you need to collect, and your tax rates.
+Your address determines which tax jurisdictions you’re required to report to, which taxes you need to collect, and the appropriate tax rates.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

-Registering with State Authorities
+Registering with tax authorities